bigFin/sitka-shell/README.md

 4. Picker (screenshot tool) window grabbing is WIP due to Niri limitations.
 5. Focus grabbing for Quickshell windows (power menu, task manager, settings) behaves awkwardly because of Niri limitations.
 6. Quickshell may occasionally crash because of upstream issues (it re-opens automagically)
-7. I'm not happy that you have to build it to be able to use it, so I might revert.
-8. Some dependencies aren't actually required but I keep them because the original repo still has them.
-9. I haven't touched theming, be cautious.

----

-## ❓ FAQ

-**Q: Can I theme it?**
-A: Yes, via `shell.json` (or Nix options if you use Home Manager).

-**Q: Why does my task manager Intel GPU messed-up?**
-A: GPU monitoring is limited; Intel isn’t supported yet.

-**Q: Why does it take so long for you to update?**
-A: Civil unrest in my country 😥

 ---